2i2c-org/team-compass/finance/accounting-statement-overview.md

 (accounting:statements-summary)=
-# Understanding CS&S accounting statements
+# Overview of CS&S accounting reports

 This section describes how to read